 I use organic Pink Lady or Gala apples for the sweetness, and the Granny Smith apples give it a slight tart bite.
 The cinnamon, cloves, and ginger give it the warmth, almost as if you were curled up by the fireplace!

 It is pretty easy to double-up this recipe and make it in large batches, which makes it perfect for serving during big get-togethers.

-Smart tip: Don’t discard the pulp you get after straining the cider for the second time.
-We use that pulp to make Apple Spice Pancakes or in a Apple Spice cake and the flavors are amazing.
-You see how this recipe is quite a win-win!
-Try it- this may become your favorite family holiday beverage to make- it is ours for sure!
+Don’t discard the pulp you get after straining the cider for the second time.
+We use that pulp to make Apple Spice Pancakes or in a Apple Spice cake, and the flavors are AMAZING!